Use Google Drive As a Content Source

 The person authenticating Google Drive can index only those files to which they have view-access.

 SearchUnify respects user permissions during searches.
-If Kyle has access to a file named "Accounts", then they can find "Accounts" through search.
+A user has access to a file named "Accounts", then they can find "Accounts" through search.

 SearchUnify needs read-only access to Google Drive.
 In the Google's parlance, it means view and download access.